braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 You'll then be prompted with a modal to select the email associated with your Google Ads account and then grant Braze access to your Google Ads account.

-Note that Braze will only be managing your audiences.

-![The first dialogue box prompting to select a Google account to connect to Braze.][2]{: style="max-width:38%;"}  ![The second dialogue box prompting you to allow Braze to manage your AdWords campaigns.][3]{: style="max-width:29%;"}
+![The first dialogue box prompting to select a Google account to connect to Braze.][2]{: style="max-width:38%;"}  ![The second dialogue box prompting you to allow Braze to manage your AdWords campaigns.][3]{: style="max-width:25%;"}

 Once you have successfully connected your Google Ads account, you will be taken back to your Google Ads partner page in Braze.
+You'll then be prompted to select which ad accounts you'd like to be accessed within the Braze app group.

 ![The updated Google Ads technology page showing the connected email account.][4]